monzo/progression-framework/frameworks/operations/ops-individual-contributor.md

       - level: 5
         criteria:
           - "Articulates and unites Monzo behind a clear and compelling vision in their domain expertise."
-          - "Takes problems and leads others to create solutions through structuring thoughts, asking the right questions and giving context"
+          - "Takes problems and leads others to create solutions through structuring thoughts, asking the right questions and giving context."
           - "Confident, clear communicator at All Hands etc. Simplifies messages for teams."
   - name: "conduct"
     title: